 That said, tipping in Italy generally means rounding up your bill, or adding a few extra Euro on top of the check.

 10. Pack Carry-On and Make Sure You Can Lift Your Bag

 If you’re from the States, you’re probably used to elevators and escalators EVERYWHERE.
 If it’s your first trip to Italy, keep in mind that many places only have stairs.

 This is important to remember when it comes to packing for your trip.
 When visiting Italy, I highly recommend packing carry on only, and making sure that you’re able to lift your suitcase by yourself.

 Being able to lift your own bag will also come in handy when you’re getting on and off trains, too.
 The trains make very quick stops, so when you reach your station, you’ll need to be ready to quickly grab your bag, and jump off the train.
 This is tough to do if your suitcase is more than you can lift on your own.

-If you need some help refining exactly what to bring, check out my printable packing list and travel outfit planner!
-My list of the best packing tips for women and my shop with awesome travel products and accessories might help, too.
+If you need some help refining exactly what to bring, check out my printable packing checklists.
+My list of the best tips on travel packing for women might help, too.

 There You Have it – The Best Tips for Visiting Italy for the First Time!

 Where else in Europe are you heading?
 I’ve got tons of perfect itineraries for your trip!
 Check out my guides to the perfect 4 day London itinerary, Paris, a Barcelona 3 day itinerary, a great Stockholm itinerary and a 2 day Berlin itinerary for starters.

 Going to Europe for the first time?
 Here’s what to expect.